simonangel-fong/iOS2_FinalProject_Mars_Len/README.md

-# iOS2_FinalProject_Mars_Len
+# Project - Mars Len

-A repo of the project Mars Lens, the fianl project of the iOS course.
+- This is a repo of the project Mars Lens, the fianl project of the iOS course.